Phimbun-Issawilanon/Doctor/README.md

 #### Executor

 The executor interface is meant to be generic enough that any language could have its own implementation.
-We currently support a Swift implementation and look to support Kotlin and Python in the future.

 Here is a list of the executors and the language(s) they support.